wtrekell/OmniGen2/README.md

 OmniGen2 require around 21G GPU memory for BF16 inference.
 For users do not have such GPU memory, may try: -->

 ## ❤️ Citing Us
-If you find this repository or our work useful, please consider giving a star :star: and citation :t-rex:, which would be greatly appreciated (OmniGen2 report will be available as soon as possible):
+If you find this repository or our work useful, please consider giving a star ⭐ and citation 🦖, which would be greatly appreciated (OmniGen2 report will be available as soon as possible):

 ```bibtex
 @article{xiao2024omnigen,